spotinst/terraform-provider-spotinst/docs/resources/ocean_aws_launch_spec.md

     * `should_roll` - (Required) Enables the roll.
     * `roll_config` - (Required) Holds the roll configuration.
         * `batch_size_percentage` - (Required) Sets the percentage of the instances to deploy in each batch.
+        * `respect_pdb` - (Optional, Default: false) During the roll, if the parameter is set to `true` we honor PDB during the instance replacement.

 ```hcl
 update_policy {